 5d.
 The script will now check the existing group policies for any issues.

 5e.
-When the script has completed, ZDC will reboot and will start backup joined to your existing domain.
+When the script has completed, you will be prompted to press Enter to reboot.
+ZDC will reboot and will start up joined to your existing domain as a domain controller.